bluelibs/bluelibs/packages/password-bundle/DOCUMENTATION.md

 await passwordService.setPassword(userId, "NEW_PASSWORD");
 ```

-The passwords are hashed individually per user's salt via `sha512`
+The passwords are hashed individually with the user's salt via `sha512`

 ## Events